 Czechia builds on a long-term tradition of high-quality manufacturing, innovation and research.
-To advance those qualities, modernize the Czech industry and boost growth of Czech innovative entrepreneurship, the Government adopted National Research and Innovation Strategy for Smart Specialization (RIS3).
+To advance those qualities, modernize the Czech industry and boost growth of Czech innovative entrepreneurship, the Government adopted National Research and Innovation Strategy for Smart Specialization (see: www.ris3.cz/en).
 It should serve as an instrument to support research and innovation in a "smart" manner and fully explore a high potential of Czech knowledge and resources in identified areas at both national and regional levels.

-Smart specialization should ensure long-term competitive edge of Czech private sector and serve as a driver for technological transformation.
 Concrete areas and projects with a high potential for applications have been identified.
-There are altogether "g domains of specialization" ready for promotion.
-The coordinating body is Ministry of Industry and Trade (Mr. D. Všetečka, risg@mpo.cz; tel.: +420 224 852 242).
+There are altogether nine "domains of specialization" ready for promotion.
+The coordinating body of RIS3 is Ministry of Industry and Trade (Mr. D. Všetečka, ris3@mpo.cz; tel.: +420 224 852 242).

 Smart specialization is also implemented at regional level.
 Each Czech region is building its own innovation ecosystem.
-To support that, regional innovation centres have been set up.
+To support that, regional innovation centres have been set up (see the list below).
 They are open to international collaboration.
 Projects in areas identified by RIS3 will be prioritized in allocation of resources by the Czech Government.